Do you work from home?

 Focus on one thing, do it at the time scheduled, and finish it.
 This way you won’t need to worry about it the next day or push another goal into the “pending” pool.

-Working from home means doing work anytime you want, however you must still optimize your time.
+Working from home means doing work anytime you want, however you must still optimise your time.

 For example, when the kids get home from school, you may want to spend 2 hours with them, so don’t keep your mobile phone in your pocket so that you can answer calls.